jigarius/toggl2redmine/README.md

 ### One-time Setup

 * Go to the _My Account_ page on Redmine (`/my/account`).
-* Paste in your _Toggl API Key_ and save your profile.
+* Paste in your _Toggl API Token_ and save your profile.
   * You can find this in your Toggl _profile settings_ page.
 * Update your time zone on Toggl and Redmine - this makes your time reports show correctly according to your timezone.